 - Rapid Heart Beat

-I’ve also heard anecdotal evidence that these side effects of rhodiola rosea can cause the “shakes” if you first spike your blood sugar by eating sweets on an empty stomach than take rhodiola rosea extract.
-This is easily avoidable, but I still find it worth mentioning.
-It is not a good idea to take rhodiola rosea when you know you have low blood sugar and won’t be able to eat anytime soon.
+I’ve also heard anecdotal evidence that these side effects of rhodiola rosea can cause the “shakes” if you first spike your blood sugar by eating sweets on an empty stomach, then take an R. rosea supplement.
+This is avoidable: It isn’t a good idea to take rhodiola rosea when you have low blood sugar and can’t eat soon.

 If you have hypoglycemia or diabetes and you want to try rhodiola rosea, I recommend you start with a very small dose to see how you feel, and make sure you plan on eating a healthy snack or meal no more than 30 to 45 minutes after you take it.